SquidIcarus/mr_robogerbot/README.md

 # Test-Driven Development (TDD)

+Describe: CreateNumArray(num)

+Test: "When user inputs the number 5, it will create an array of elements from 0-5.";
+Code: CreateNumArray(5);
+Expected Output: [0, 1, 2, 3, 4, 5];

-Test: When user inputs a number, a number array will be created from 0 to the number input
+Test: "When user inputs the number 13, it will create an array of elements from 0-13.";
-Code: CreateNumArray(num)
+Code: CreateNumArray(13);
-Expected Output: If user inputs the number 5, the expected output is [0, 1, 2, 3, 4, 5]
+Expected Output: [0, 1, 2, 3, 4, 5, 6 ,7, 8, 9, 10.
+11, 12, 13];

+Test: "When user inputs the number 0, it will create an array of just 0.";
+Code: CreateNumArray(0);
+Expected Output: [0];

 ## License